Gluon Unpolarized, Polarized, and Transversity GPDs from Lattice QCD: Lorentz-Covariant Parametrization (Part I): Definitions and kinematics

 We can further specify the frame by taking $P_{\perp}^{\mu} = (0, - P_1 , - P_2 ,0)^{\mu} = 0$.
 The only transverse vector (given that $z_{\perp}$ will always be set to zero) is then $\Delta_{\perp}$, whose length is fixed by

 where we have defined the skewness $\xi$ by

-The frame is then entirely specified, up to boosts in the $3$-direction, by taking $\Delta_{\perp}^{\mu}$ in the $1$-direction, i.e. $\Delta_1 = \sqrt{ - \Delta_{\perp}^2 }$.
-The off-forward generalization of the Ioffe-time~\cite{Gribov:1965hf,Ioffe:1969kf,Braun:1994jq} involves the average of the nucleon momenta
+The frame is then entirely specified, up to boosts in the $3$ direction, by taking $\Delta_{\perp}^{\mu}$ in the $1$ direction, i.e. $\Delta_1 = \sqrt{ - \Delta_{\perp}^2 }$.
+The off-forward generalization of the Ioffe time~\cite{Gribov:1965hf,Ioffe:1969kf,Braun:1994jq} involves the average of the nucleon momenta

 It will also be convenient to define the so-called quasi-skewness \cite{Braun:2024snf}

 We will consider two cases with respect to the properties of the four-vector $z$: \begin{itemize}